about us

 23 kilogram individual of Ziz, still intact.
 One of equal size was cut.
 Ziz is chemically and structually indistinguishable from Canyon Diablo — so much so, in fact, that the classifying scientists initially refused to work on the slice they received — until they saw a picture of an individual.
 It is one of the freshest irons to come out of Northwest Africa.

-A select few of these meteorites were at least well-documented prior to cutting.
+A select few of these meteorites were at least photographed and documented prior to cutting.

 I don’t wish to point fingers by naming these meteorites, for a few reasons.
 Firstly, people are entitled to do what they wish with items that they own.
 If someone wants to turn a profit from a meteorite that they have found or bought, they are fully justified in doing so.
 Second, the cutting is often done by parties far down the chain of ownership of a given meteorite.
 In some cases, institutions cut important meteorites to make material for research.

 But, it is important to ask the question: why were these meteorites cut up?
 In the vast majority of cases, it wasn’t done for science, or to ‘share with collectors,’ per sé.
-Meteorites are almost always cut up by meteorite dealers because it is easier to sell or trade a number of small pieces of a meteorite than it is to get rid of one larger one.
+Meteorites are almost always cut up by meteorite dealers because it is easier to sell or trade a number of small pieces of a meteorite than it is to sell one larger one.
+Especially at a higher price, per gram.

 It doesn’t just happen to larger meteorites.
-The same principle is the driving force behind the division of smaller specimens from historic or rare falls like L’Aigle, Mifflin, and especially meteorites that are simply worth more per gram, like lunar or martian stones.
-When a micro might fetch upwards of $10/mg, sales of larger stones simply can’t compete.
+The same principle is the driving force behind the division of smaller specimens from historic or rare falls like L’Aigle, Mifflin, and especially meteorites that are simply worth more by weight, like Lunar or Martian stones.
+When a micro might fetch upwards of $10/mg, sales of intact meteorites or larger specimens simply can’t compete.

 Bayeux_Tapestry_32-33_comet_Halley_Harold